• Skip to primary navigation

 • Burritos - add rice, black beans, and your favorite burrito toppings to a large tortilla for tasty homemade carnitas burritos.

 • Burrito Bowls - skip the tortilla and add the carnitas to a bowl with rice, black beans, lettuce, shredded cheese, pico de gallo, and a scoop of guacamole.
-This is my go to at Chipotle!
+This is my go to when I'm craving Chipotle at home!

 • Nachos - spread a layer of chips on a sheet pan, then add your carnitas, cheese, and other toppings and broil for 3-4 minutes.
 Add cold toppings such as guac and pico de gallo and serve.